Twenkid/ComputerVision_Pyimagesearch_OpenCV_Dlib_OCR-Tesseract-DL/README.md

 ComputerVision_OpenCV

-Computer vision tests, Python OpenCV code, Aggregated or refactored Pyimagesearch tutorials
+Computer vision tests, Python OpenCV code, Aggregated or refactored Pyimagesearch tutorials and others

  The original Pyimagesearch tutorials are by Adrian Rosebrock: